Selected Chapters on Active Galactic Nuclei as Relativistic Systems

-This chapter presents an overview of selected aspects and physical processes occurring in the inner regions of Active Galactic Nuclei (AGN).
-Observational evidence strongly suggests that strong gravitational fields play a significant role in governing the energy output of AGN and their influence on the surrounding medium, possibly due to the presence of a supermassive black hole (SMBH).
+\begin{annotation} Astrophysical black holes in nuclei of galaxies are of indisputable relevance to the current research.
+These extreme objects are of immense interest to pure relativists as well as observational astronomers.
+This diversification is reflected in varied approaches that people adopt to the problem.
+Mathematically minded theorists take more interest in analytical solutions to Einstein’s equations and idealized systems where the role of strong gravity can be exposed.
+Observers want to actually \textit{see\/} the gas flows swirling in the form of an accretion disk or a torus.
+Astronomers often invoke disk-type accretion to explain spectral features observed in galactic nuclei, although the detailed physics of accretion flows still remains incomplete. ~\\[6pt] Despite that the processes in strong gravity govern only the innermost regions of accretion disks, their role is quickly diminished with the distance from the source.
+Non-gravitational physics plays a crucial role and it often dominates the acceleration and emission processes.
+In order to see where the limitations of our models are, it is useful to discuss simplified and general analytical models along with particular astronomical objects. ~\\[6pt] These lecture notes present an overview of selected aspects of physical processes occurring in the inner regions of Active Galactic Nuclei (AGN).
+Observational evidence strongly suggests that strong gravitational fields play a significant role in governing the energy output of AGN and their influence on the surrounding medium due to the presence of a supermassive black hole (SMBH) or a system of SMBHs undergoing a merger.
 We begin by an account of observational properties of AGN, their basic structural components and unification scenarios, and the arguments for the presence of SMBHs in their cores.
-Subsequently, in more detail we discuss selected phenomena that are related to black-hole accretion and relevant for the emerging radiation signal and the acceleration of matter in AGN cores.
-In order to reduce an unnecessary overlap with numerous reviews and textbook chapters on the similar subject, we focus on just a few topics, such as the launching scenarios of nuclear outflows and jets that start and pre-collimate in the immediate vicinity of black holes, at distance of only a only a few gravitational radii, and then can reach spectacular length-scales of $\sim$Mpc, extending far beyond the host galaxy.
+Subsequently, in more detail, we discuss selected phenomena that are related to black-hole accretion and relevant for the emerging radiation signal and the acceleration of matter in AGN cores. ~\\[6pt] In order to reduce an unnecessary overlap with numerous reviews and textbook chapters on the similar subject, we focus on just a few topics, such as the launching scenarios of nuclear outflows and jets that start and pre-collimate in the immediate vicinity of black holes, at distance of only a few gravitational radii, and then can reach spectacular length-scales of $\sim$Mpc, extending far beyond the host galaxy.
 We also discuss the interaction between magnetic and gravitational fields in the strong-gravity regime of General Relativity.
-Some more recent aspects of the AGN unification scheme are included at the end of the chapter.
+Some more recent aspects of the AGN unification scheme are included and quite a large number of references are provided to relevant papers and textbooks at the end of the volume.
+The interested reader is invited to consult the original works, which can provide an exciting context to the lively research on Active Galactic Nuclei. ~\\[6pt]